maximesunnen/CS50P/README.md

 >```

 ### `python3 project.py -f`
-Finds item from the database based on regular expression pattern matching.
+Finds items from the database based on regular expression pattern matching.

-First, you have to enter the item you want to find in the database:
+1. Enter the item you want to find in the database:

 ```
 > python3 project.py -f